-Hunden Strategic Partners calculated the revenue and expense of the AEC if there is no investment vs. a scenario with the recommended investment.
+Hunden Strategic Partners calculated the revenue and expense of the Alliant Energy Center if there is no investment, versus a scenario with the recommended investment.

 Net income declines from more than \$1 million today to a loss of \$150,000 if no investments are made.
 In this way, investments today have a return by avoiding future losses.
 The background is explained in more detail in this section.